-At this stage of the COVID-19 outbreak, organizations are dealing with two equally important factors—namely, keeping employees and their families safe and business continuity while preserving operations as best as possible.
+At this stage of the COVID-19 outbreak, organisations are dealing with two equally important factors—namely, keeping employees and their families safe and business continuity while preserving operations as best as possible.

 A year of two halves

-During periods of economic instability, we recommend organizations use the time to review and enhance these areas:
+During periods of economic instability, we recommend organisations use the time to review and enhance these areas:

-- Driving efficiency and organizational design models, and deploying more agile operating methodologies.
+- Driving efficiency and organisational design models, and deploying more agile operating methodologies.

 - Training and developing hard and soft skills, so employees are ready for the rebound curve.